 2023 NFL Draft: Vikings select WR Jordan Addison in first round with 23rd pick

+EAGAN, Minn.
+(AP) - Jordan Addison could hardly have found a better place to break into the NFL than Minnesota, with Justin Jefferson in place to learn from.

-The Minnesota Vikings picked USC wide receiver Jordan Addison with the 23rd overall selection of the NFL draft on Thursday night, giving star Justin Jefferson a viable sidekick after the jettisoning of veteran Adam Thielen.
+The Vikings selected the USC wide receiver with the 23rd overall pick in the NFL draft on Thursday night, giving their superstar a viable sidekick after the jettisoning of veteran Adam Thielen - and passing on a top quarterback prospect who tumbled down the board.

-Addison was the fourth consecutive wide receiver taken after none went in the first 19 slots, following Ohio State's Jaxon Smith-Ngjiba (Seahawks), TCU's Quentin Johnston (Chargers) and Boston College's Zay Flowers (Ravens).

 MORE: 2023 NFL Draft: Track every Minnesota Vikings pick

-The 2021 Biletnikoff Award winner for the nation's top wide receiver at Pittsburgh, the speedy and polished Addison transferred to USC for his final college season.

-With uncertainty beyond this year at quarterback with Kirk Cousins on an expiring contract, the Vikings passed on a chance to take Kentucky's Will Levis, who was widely expected to be gone by the time No. 23 came up.
+With uncertainty beyond this year at quarterback with Kirk Cousins on an expiring contract, the Vikings passed on Kentucky's Will Levis, who was widely expected to be gone in the first half of the first round.
 Three of the first four picks - Bryce Young, C.J.
-Stroud and Anthony Richardson - were quarterbacks.
+Stroud and Anthony Richardson - were quarterbacks, but clearly the Vikings - and other teams - didn't consider Levis on that level.

+The Vikings have predicted a stronger season for Cousins in the second year of O'Connell's system and consistently praised him - but only to the point of expressing confidence in him for 2023.
+Beyond this year, all bets are off.
+Bringing in Addison sure can't hurt Cousins in his attempt to lead the Vikings to a second straight NFC North title and in his push for a new contract - whether with the Vikings or not.

+The 2021 Biletnikoff Award winner for the nation's top wide receiver at Pittsburgh, Addison transferred to USC for his final college season.
+He had 59 catches for 875 yards and eight touchdowns in 2022 for the Trojans.
+In two years with the Panthers, Addison had 2,259 receiving yards.
+He pointed to his successful transition to USC as evidence he can quickly learn O'Connell's pass-friendly system.

 The Vikings drafted a quarterback in the first round only four times in their first 62 seasons: Tommy Kramer (1977), Daunte Culpepper (1999), Christian Ponder (2011) and Teddy Bridgewater (2014).
 Fran Tarkenton was the 29th overall pick in their inaugural season in 1961, but that was a third-rounder.